-Name of school Shottermill Junior School
+Name of school Shottermill Junior Scho ool

 Name of child

 Date of birth

 Class

 Medical condition or illness

 Medicine

-Name/type of medicine (as described on the container)
+Name/type of medicine

+(as described on the container)

 Expiry date

 Dosage and method

 Timing

-Special precautions/other instructions
+Special precautions/other instruction ns

-Are there any side effects that the school needs to know about?
+Are there any side effects that the so to know about? chool needs

 Self-administration - Y/N

 Procedures to take in an emergency

-NB: Medicines must be in the original container as dispensed by the pharmacy
+NB: Medicines must be in the origin al container as dispensed by the pha rmacy

 Contact Details

 Name

 Phone number

 Relationship to child

-I understand that I must deliver the medicine personally to

-A member of the School Office team
+I understand that I must deliver the personally to medicine A member of the School ol Office team

-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school staff administering medicine in accordance with the school policy.
-I will inform the school immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.
+The above information is, to the bes administering medicine in accordance change in dosage or frequency of the ce with the so chool policy.
+I will inform the school immediately, in writing,

-Signature

-Date
+Signature Date

 For Office Staff use only

 Date and time administered Dosage Staff members initial

+Home Tel No.....